tvuylsteke/azure-ea-powerbi/README.md

 ![Alt text](/IMG/PowerBIDesktop.png?raw=true)

-The script on this repository does that.
-The V1 folder contains my previous attempt at tackling this challenge.
+The scripts on this repository does that.
+The "Details - V1" folder contains my first attempt at tackling this challenge.
 While it's working fine it requires additional services like Azure Automation and an Azure Storage Account.
 Eventually I found out I could get rid of all this and just use the following components:

 * Azure EA Rest API: allows you to download the usage data
 * Power BI Desktop: allows you to do all kinds of funky things with the data before making it available to your reports